 where $\{r_{1},..., r_{n}\}$ indicates the resolution set.
 In this way, the encoder would be encouraged to discriminate the positive samples with different resolutions from a series of negative keys, which will maximize the mutual information between inputs with different resolutions and discard redundant information brought by resolutions.

-\textbf{Relation with Multi-crop Augmentation.} There exist recent works that aim at improving crop augmentations, including multi-crop~\citep{caron2020unsupervised} and jigsaw-crop~\citep{misra2020self}.
+\textbf{Comparing with Multi-crop Augmentation.} There exist recent works that aim at improving crop augmentations, including multi-crop~\cite{caron2020unsupervised} and jigsaw-crop~\cite{misra2020self}.
 However, both methods target at reducing crop ratio $\sigma$ in Eq.\ref{mr} and resolution $K_{train}$ simultaneously to bridge different parts of an object, and do not explicitly model scale invariance.
 As comparisons, our proposed multi-resolution strategy fixes the crop ratio to explicitly model scale invariance.
-In the experimental section, we would compare these two augmentations to validate the difference.
+In the experimental section, we would validate the discrepancy of the two augmentation strategies.

-\textbf{Relation with Fix-Res.} FixRes~\citep{touvron2019fixing} is based on the observation that data augmentations induce a significant discrepancy between the size of the objects seen by the classifier at train and test time, and employs different train and test resolutions to fix the train-test resolution discrepancy.
-The goal is to require less scale invariance for the neural net in FixRes.
-Our multi-resolution augmentation aims to model the scale invariance explicitly, which is not carefully considered in previous self-supervised learning.